nabuulek/Mentorness/README.md

 # Mentorness
-This includes Mentorness internship projects
+This includes Mentorness internship projects.
+There is an Airplane crash analysis using PowerBI  for analysis and visualizations